Appearance

 The LLM is constrained:

-- Input: A structured prompt containing the supporter's name, the detected pattern, and relevant metrics.
-Not the full record.
+- Input: A structured prompt containing the supporter's name, the detected pattern, relevant metrics, and their full pre-fetched timeline (donations, volunteering, engagements, events with dates).
+Not arbitrary data.

-- Output: A short headline and recommendation, validated against the pattern type before being saved.
+- Output: A headline and recommendation, validated against the pattern type before being saved.

-- Scope: The LLM writes text.
+- Scope: The LLM writes text grounded in provided data.
 It does not decide what to surface — that decision was made in Layer 1.

 The LLM cannot: